 Possible resolution (option 2):

 The type of a function is determined using the following rules.
 The type of each parameter (including function parameter packs) is determined from its own parameter-declaration (9.3 [dcl.decl]).
 After determining the type of each parameter, any parameter of type “array of T” or of function type T is adjusted to be “pointer to T”.
-If a function parameter type is adjusted from "array of T" and acquires the array type through a dependent type, and any top-level cv-qualifier modifies the dependent parameter type in any declaration of the templated function, the program is ill-formed; no diagnostic is required unless a cv-qualifier modifies the parameter type in the function definition.
+If a function parameter type is adjusted from "array of T" and acquires the array type through a dependent type, and any top-level cv-qualifier modifies the dependent parameter type in any declaration of the templated function, the program is ill-formed; no diagnostic is required unless a cv-qualifier modifies the parameter type in a reachable definition of the function.
 After producing the list of parameter types, any top-level cv-qualifiers modifying a parameter type are deleted when forming the function type.
 The resulting list of transformed parameter types and the presence or absence of the ellipsis or a function parameter pack is the function's parameter-type-list. ...

 [ Example: